 We presently have over 25,000 social media followers.
 We are a growing force.
 But we can’t do this alone.
 We need your support.

 DONATE NOW to help us get the word out about what is going on!
-As you can see from the illustrations below, our digital and billboard ads are powerful.
+As you can see from the illustrations in the Billboard Campaigns section on this page, our digital and billboard ads are powerful.
 We need your help to continue to run these ads!

 Help us defend ourselves in this sham lawsuit.